odicforcesounds/The-Challenge/docs/README.md

 - As You can see, Monkey is just here, writting about it without producing it.
 - Is everything I wish to see as the future of next generations?
 Is not!
 - But it is a tool to help to simplify many social / economical problems.
 - Like Mobil devices are, like computers are..
 [Tools](https://odicforcesounds.bandcamp.com/track/we-are-tools-objects-of-expression)...
-Objects of Expressio
+Objects of Expression
 - Monkey quest is simple: if this doesn't work, it means everyone knows it is useless.
 Monkey like that idea.
 Monkey like to live in the world of ideas :D
 - While ideas create everything, but more than ideas, principles where the focused content is beneficial to many!